-Wreck-It Ralph does not include any explicit or implicit LGBTQ+ characters or themes.
-The narrative focuses on universal themes of identity, friendship, and belonging through its main characters, without engaging with queer identities or experiences.
+Wreck-It Ralph does not include any identifiable LGBTQ+ characters or themes.
+The narrative focuses on themes of self-acceptance and heroism within a video game world, without engaging with queer identity.

-The film features Sergeant Calhoun, a highly skilled soldier who primarily uses a firearm to combat insectoid creatures (Cy-Bugs).
-There are no instances where a female character defeats one or more male human or humanoid opponents in direct physical combat.
+The film features Sergeant Calhoun, a highly capable female soldier, who primarily engages in combat against Cy-Bugs using advanced firearms.
+There are no scenes depicting a female character defeating one or more male opponents in direct physical combat using hand-to-hand, martial arts, or melee weapons.

 The film features original characters and cameos from established video game characters.
 All pre-existing characters maintain their canonical gender, and the main characters are new creations without prior gender baselines.
 Therefore, no instances of gender swap are present.